ericgitangu/DevOps/README.md

 ## 🧪 Testing

 This project includes a comprehensive testing setup covering unit, integration, and end-to-end tests.
+Assuming yarn as our package manager but pnpm & npm support available).

 ### Unit Tests (Jest)